allwin199/stablecoin-foundry/DSCEngineDetails.md

 -   User should approve DSCEngine to make transfer on behalf of the user
 -   Once the collateral is deposited it will be updated in mapping
 -   event will be emitted

+## Minting DSC

+-   Before minting DSC, user should have more collateral value than minimum threshold